Agile methodologies – from pandemic response to ongoing business operations

 Many of the changes that took place during the pandemic are here to stay, from working patterns to buying habits.
 Use of technology to solve practical problems has increased, raising expectations for speed, efficiency and convenience across all consumer and business to business (B2B) sectors.

-If your organization took its first steps towards digital transformation in 2020 and 2021, the next challenge is to consolidate your successes and prepare for a future where customer relationships will be at the core of your decision making.
-However, the pace of change is fast, so you will need to be ready to innovate, experiment and deliver personalization at scale.
+If your organisation took its first steps towards digital transformation in 2020 and 2021, the next challenge is to consolidate your successes and prepare for a future where customer relationships will be at the core of your decision making.
+However, the pace of change is fast, so you will need to be ready to innovate, experiment and deliver personalisation at scale.

 Keeping pace with change